git-for-windows/git-for-windows.github.io/Compiling-Git-with-Visual-Studio.md

 However, as of Git for Windows v2.11.0, a much more convenient way is available: by cloning https://github.com/git-for-windows/git and checking out the `vs/master` branch, you will automatically have project definitions ready to go with Visual Studio.

 Simply open the `git.sln` file and build the solution.
+DO NOT upgrade Build Tools to v141 - it will not work.
+If you are using VS 2017 or later, you need to install Build Tools v140 manually.

 # Running the tests